glouppe/info8006-introduction-to-ai/projects/project1/README.md

  - 100% points: complete answer.
  - 50% points: some relevant elements but incomplete and/or incorrect answer.
  - no point: no relevant element or no answer.

+Note that any unjustified answer will be considered as incomplete.

 Questions implying the inclusion of **plots** (3.a, 4.a) in the report will be evaluated considering the following criteria: